 Admission is now open for this outpatient program which is designed for young adults who have difficulty regulating emotions and behaviors and present with multiple problems.
 This is a six-week program that meets four days a week.
-Entry into the program is possible every Monday.
+Entry into the program is available every Monday.

-Accepted participants will meet the following criteria:
+Accepted participants meet the following criteria:

 Please contact our Director of Intake Services at 212-595-9559 (ext.5) or 914-385-1150 (ext.1), or fill out the form above, with any questions regarding eligibility, for further information, or to make a referral.
 If you are a current patient at CBC, please speak to your individual therapist to see how this group may be of added benefit to you.